Nod (gesture): To indicate refusal

 There are several exceptions: in Greece, Cyprus, Iran, Turkey, Bulgaria, a single nod of the head up but not down indicates a "no".
 Some cultures also swap the meanings between nodding and head shaking.

 Specifically in Greece and in Cyprus, the single nod of the head up that indicates "no" is almost always combined with a simultaneous raise of the eyebrows and most commonly also with a slight (or complete) rolling up of the eyes.
 The dental click sound, called "τσου" (tsou) in Greek, often accompanies this gesture.
 This gesture with this sound is also common in Sicily.
 This sound bears heavy resemblance, but is not identical, to the British tutting sound.

 As a greeting

 Nodding may also be used as a form of nonverbal greeting or acknowledgement of another's presence; in this context, it is essentially an especially mild form of bowing, with just enough movement to show a degree of respect without additional formality.
 This includes the traditional downwards nod, or the upwards nod (which is more informal and usually used among friends or subordinates).
 To increase the formality, the downwards nod may also be accompanied by a suitable verbal greeting.

 In the United States, men often greet other men with whom they make eye contact using a nod.
 This greeting is often referred to as "the nod".
 It has been claimed that "many men feel a great deal can be intuited from the gesture [...] replete with all sorts of little nuances."
+Erving Goffman argued that strangers in public spaces perform brief rituals of acknowledgement while simultaneously signalling non-threat and non-engagement, a process he termed civil inattention.